tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 processed.
 If the sequence number is less than next_receive_seq, the message MUST be discarded.
 If the sequence number is greater than next_receive_seq, the implementation SHOULD queue the message but MAY discard it.
-(This is a simple space/bandwidth tradeoff).
+(This is a simple space/bandwidth trade-off).

 In addition to the handshake messages that are deprecated by the TLS 1.3 specification, DTLS 1.3 furthermore deprecates the HelloVerifyRequest message originally defined in DTLS 1.0.
-DTLS 1.3-compliant implements MUST NOT use the HelloVerifyRequest to execute a return-routability check.
-A dual-stack DTLS 1.2/DTLS 1.3 client MUST, however, be prepared to interact with a DTLS 1.2 server.
+DTLS 1.3-compliant implementations MUST NOT use the HelloVerifyRequest to execute a return-routability check.
+A dual-stack DTLS 1.2 / DTLS 1.3 client MUST, however, be prepared to interact with a DTLS 1.2 server.

 ## ClientHello Message

-The format of the ClientHello used by a DTLS 1.3 client differs from the TLS 1.3 ClientHello format as shown below.
+The format of the ClientHello used by a DTLS 1.3 client differs from the TLS 1.3 ClientHello format, as shown below.

 ~~~
 %%% Handshake Protocol